 There are various molds that can appear in your basement, and a good number of them can appear as black mold, though they may come in different colors as well.
 Let’s take a look at the five most common types…

-- Another mold that can appear black in appearance, Alternaria also appears in a brown or olive color.
-This mold can potentially cause serious infections to individuals, though it is rare.
-All the same, it should be removed quick as it is very fast-growing.
+Another mold that can appear black in appearance, Alternaria also appears in a brown or olive color.
+This mold can potentially cause serious infections in individuals, though it is rare.
+All the same, it should be removed quickly as it is very fast growing.

-- Unlike black mold, Aspergillus has a more yellowish appearance, but earns a place on this list for how common it is.
-It is considered to be low risk but should be removed all the same as it can affect those with asthma.
+Aspergillus has a more yellowish appearance, but earns a place on this list for how common it is.
+It is considered to be low risk but should be removed all the same.
+It can affect those with asthma.
 For those with weakened immune systems, it has been known to cause illnesses collectively known as Aspergillosis.

-- Popularly known for being used in the creation of the antibiotic penicillin, Penicillium tends to appear as white or green.
-As a mold in your basement, it can trigger allergic reactions and possibly infections, especially to those with compromised immune systems.
+Popularly known for being used in the creation of the antibiotic penicillin, Penicillium tends to appear white or green.
+As a mold in your basement, it can trigger allergic reactions and possibly infections, especially for those with compromised immune systems.